Make your Move

 The Canadian 24-Hour Movement Guidelines recommend adding different types of movement to your day.
 Look for ways to break up bouts of sedentary behaviour with active moments.
 Dying to watch just one more episode on Netflix?
 Try doing low impact exercises throughout, such as stretching and holding poses, increasing intensity as you see fit.
 You'll be surprised by how easy it is to find ways to incorporate movement into these moments.

 Make your meetings mobile:

 If you're all Zoomed out, you're not alone!
-For a check in or meeting where you don't need to be at a computer, lace up your running shoes, grab your headphones and give your colleague a call while you both take a stroll.
-A walk 'n talk meeting hits a wellbeing trifecta: physical activity + social connection + nature can all add up to a better mood!
+For a check-in or meeting where you don't need to be at a computer, lace up your running shoes, grab your headphones and give your colleague a call while you both take a stroll.
+A walk 'n talk meeting hits a wellbeing trifecta: physical activity + social connection + nature can all add up to a better mood and reduced stress!